prepared911/full-stack-take-home/README.md

-# Full-Stack Take Home
+# Full-Stack Pairing

-This is the starter-code for our full-stack take home assessment.
+This is the starter-code for our full-stack pairing assessment.
 This project is split into two directories:

 - `api/` is the Ruby on Rails API server.
 - `console/` is the React/TS frontend.